RikkaApps/Shizuku-API/README.md

 The concept is "same API, different implementation", Shizuku and Sui shares the API design.
 As the application developer, you only need to write the code once to support both Shizuku and Sui.

-## Introduction

-First of all, please read the README of [Shizuku](https://github.com/RikkaApps/Shizuku) and [Sui](https://github.com/RikkaApps/Sui), so that you will have a basic understanding of how Shizuku and Sui works.

-The most important functions provided by Shizuku API is "remote binder call" and "user service".

-### Remote binder call

-Call any Android APIs which uses binder (such as `getInstalledPackages`) as the identity of root (or adb).

-### User service

-Similar to [Bound services](https://developer.android.com/guide/components/bound-services), but the service runs as the identity of root (or adb).
-JNI is also supported.

 ## Requirements

 To use apps using Shizuku API, the user needs to install Shizuku or Sui first.